Robust quantum metrology with random Majorana constellations: Introduction

 Random quantum states can be seen as arising from the time evolution of arbitrary initial states of quantum analogues of classically chaotic systems~\cite{Haake:1991tm}.
 Furthermore, these states emerge when not much is known about a state and one wants to ask about its generic properties, characteristic of a ``typical" state~\cite{Wootters:1990ua,Hayden:2004um,Zyczkowski:2011wo}.
-Given a random quantum state, one may then ask how quantum is this state: are classical states typical?
+Given a random quantum state, one may then ask how quantum is this state: does it exhibit classical behavior in the large-number-of-particles regime?
 If one had access to a black box that prepared random states, how much would it be worth and what would its applications be?
 These questions and more motivate the present study.

-When considering the set of pure states living in an $N$-dimensional complex vector space, the manifold of physical states (i.e., the projective Hilbert space) is the sphere $\mathbb{C}P^{N}$~\cite{Bengtsson:2017wo}.
-There is a unique normalized measure that is invariant under all unitary transformations: the associated Haar measure~\cite{Alfsen:1963wb}.
+When considering the set of pure states living in an $N$-dimensional complex vector space, the manifold of physical states is the projective space $\mathbb{C}\mathbf{P}^{N}$~\cite{Bengtsson:2017aa}, wherein there is a unique normalized measure invariant under all unitary transformations: the associated Haar measure~\cite{Alfsen:1963wb}.
 One can reasonably call this measure the uniform distribution over the unit sphere~\cite{Zyczkowski:1994ua}.

 The geometrical properties of quantum states are essential to understanding where classical intuitions break down and where the next quantum advantage may lie~\cite{Mielnik:1968tp,Braunstein:1994ug,Nielsen:2006vt}.
-One would expect that the concentration of the measure is a good indicator of quantumness: the most classical states should be described by localized probability distributions and the most quantum states by spread ones~\cite{Wobst:2003vx,Goldberg:2020tq}.
-While this notion provides effective analytical tools, the geometry of $\mathbb{C}P^{N}$ is not very intuitive and so it is difficult to visualize and to gain insights into the nature of those states.
+In phase space, localization is a clear signature of the state quantumness~\cite{Goldberg:2020tq,Rudzinski:2024aa}, as it has been demonstrated with several indicators, such as R\'enyi-Wehrl entropies~\cite{Gnutzmann:2001wk}, inverse participation ratio~\cite{Wobst:2003vx}, or Husimi extrema~\cite{Marian:2020aa}.
+However, while these notions provide effective analytical tools, the geometry of $\mathbb{C}\mathbf{P}^{N}$ is not very intuitive and so it is difficult to visualize and to gain insights into the nature of those states.